1919

 October.
 Notable prolonged frosty spell.
 Very cold (7.4C CET - the second coldest of the century), but dry and very sunny (the third sunniest on record), although it was cloudier at the end.

 November.
-A very cold month (3.3C CET), with frequent north-easterlies.
+A very cold month (3.3C CET; November 1915 was colder overall), with frequent north-easterlies.
 There was a severe gale off Kent right at the beginning of the month (1st and 2nd.).
 Parts of the southeast had no sun at all in the first ten days, which were generally cold with some night frosts, with easterly winds.
 It was however the cold spell midmonth, with heavy snowfalls and sharp frosts, that was particularly noticeable.
 This was an extraordinary cold snap that would rank as one of the major winter events of the century; that it had happened in mid-November makes it even more extraordinary.
-The cold spell really set in on the 11th as the winds turned to the north.
+The cold spell really set in on the 11th (the first Armistice Day) as the winds turned to the north.
 There were snow showers in eastern Scotland from 8th to 10th, but late on the 11th it snowed heavily across Scotland, leading to many villages being cut off.
 There was a foot of snow on Dartmoor, 17" at Balmoral, and 8" at Edinburgh.
 A record low minimum of -23.3C was set at Braemar on the 14th, and it fell to -21.7C at Perth.
 This was the lowest reading of the year, and is the earliest date on which such a low temperature has occurred.
 It was also down to -21.1C at West Linton and Balmoral on the 14th; the maximum on the 14th at Balmoral was only -10C, and -12C on the 15th.
 The next night, the temperature fell to -2 -22.8 on the morning of the 15th.
 Snow lay at Braemar to a depth of 42 cm; it lay from the 11th until the end of the month.
 The lowest maximum on the 14th in England was -2.7C near Carlisle, and the lowest minimum in England in this cold spell was -12.8C at Scaleby (also Cumberland) on the 16th.
 A snowstorm on the night of the 11/12th gave heavy falls across the country - e.g. 12 inches on Dartmoor.
 There was a record low November temperature for Northern Ireland (up to then) of -12.2 (10F) on the morning of the 15th.
+People skated on the Fens.
 This cold spell would have been exceptional in the depth of winter, yet alone in autumn.
 For this reason I rate this as the most interesting November of the century.
 The month generally turned milder at the end, although snow cover persisted at Braemar and Balmoral through the month into early December.
 The rest of the 1919-20 winter though was dull and mild.

 December.
 Mild, wet and dull, particularly in the east, with frequent gales.
 Manchester only recorded 7 hours of sunshine all month.
 It was the wettest month of the year.